ClSlaid/TseinDNS/readme.md

 ### DNS cache

 It's obvious that even in the world of domain names we can still come up with [locality of references](https://en.wikipedia.org/wiki/Locality_of_reference).
 So that a simple LRU cache can empower us with ideal hit rate and memory usage.

+## License

+This work is licensed under Mozilla Public License v2.0, Use it for free.